Quick Answer

 Bird Watching at Jhilmil →Mohand Zone

-Explore Mohand Zone →Morning vs. Evening Safari - What the Data Shows
+Explore Mohand Zone →Morning vs. Evening Safari

-Rajaji National Park Ticket Price 2026
+Elephant Safari Price & Booking - Rajaji National Park 2026

 Booking Advice for 2026

 The Forest Department has moved safari permits online, making advance booking possible without visiting the booking office in person.
-Here's the process:
+Here's the general process:

 - Select your slot: morning or evening.